Types of business

 Your name must usually end in either ‘Limited’ or ‘Ltd’.
 Check the Companies House register to see if your name is available.

 5. Preparing the documents that agree how to run your company

-This can be a timely task and one that you possibly will need to invest support from a solicitor.
+This can be a timely task and one for which you possibly need to invest in support from a solicitor.

 For a limited company you will need to prepare a 'memorandum of association' and 'articles of association'.